 The earliest known written recipe for any form of pumpkin beer dates back to 1771:

 “Let the Pompion [as pumpkins were then called] be beaten in a Trough as Apples.
 The expressed Juice is to be boiled in a Copper a considerable Time and carefully skimmed that there may be no Remains of the fibrous Part of the Pulp.
 After that Intention is answered let the liquor be hopped cooled fermented &c. as Malt Beer.”

-Ben Franklin, George Washington, and Thomas Jefferson all allegedly brewed pumpkin beers, but they clearly would have been a far cry from the heavily spiced stuff we buy in bottles come autumn.
+Ben Franklin, George Washington, and Thomas Jefferson all allegedly brewed pumpkin beers (among harder alcohol), but they clearly would have been a far cry from the heavily spiced stuff we buy in bottles come autumn.

 The first incarnation of that modern pumpkin ale was cooked up at Buffalo Bill’s Brewery in 1985; some sources say ’86, but all agree that Bill Owens was inspired to try it after reading about Washington’s squashy suds, in fact.
 Much like the colonists, he added home-grown roasted pumpkin to a batch, along with the mash.
 The finished beer’s flavor was lacking, in that it didn’t taste like pumpkin at all.
 So he went to the grocery store, bought some pumpkin pie spice, and added that to the ale, which greatly improved it—and led to our current style of pumpkin beer, for better or worse.